 A visit to the Tesoro Cultural Center’s annual 1840s Rendezvous on Saturday & Sunday, September 14 & 15 from 10 a.m. to 4 p.m. (both days) takes us from the 21st century back to the frontier days.
 Meet celebrated Southwestern artists selling and demonstrating their crafts.
 Interpreters in period dress re-enact and explain the lives of 19th century trappers, traders and frontiersmen.

 A day at the 1840s Rendezvous & Spanish Colonial Art Market is a day in the Old West, offering engaging and immersive fun for the whole family.
-Historical interpreters will show guests day-to-day skills from the 1840s, such as tomahawk throwing and fire starting with flint and steel.
+Historical interpreters will show guests day-to-day skills from the 1840s, such as tomahawk throwing, beadwork, arrow-making and fire starting with flint and steel.

-Guests will be able to put these newly found skills to the test, under the guidance of Doc Grizzly, William Bent and other bonafide Mountain Men and Frontier Women.
+Guests will be able to put these newly found skills to the test, under the guidance of bonafide Mountain Men and Frontier Women.

-Additional activities include handling demonstrations with a Bald Eagle and other birds of prey, courtesy of Hawkquest; storytelling in The Fort’s tipi; live music and performances by Fiesta Colorado, Rex Rideout and a Fandango; crafts; a Rendezvous Scavenger Hunt for kids; and retablo-making with the Chicano Humanities & Arts Council Gallery.
+Additional activities include handling demonstrations with a Bald Eagle and other birds of prey, courtesy of Hawkquest; storytelling; live music and performances by Rex Rideout and The Southwest Musicians; and a Rendezvous Scavenger Hunt for kids.

 Admission is $5 for adults and FREE for ages 12 and under.
 It takes place on the grounds of The Fort Restaurant, 19192 Highway 8, Morrison, 303-839-1671.